yuehanwang17mcp/big-data-spring2018/week-08/08_intro-to-d3.md

 #### Setting the x attribute

+You notice here a second argument is provided to our anonymous function (**i**).
+This represents the index location of the data value referred to in the **d** argument.

-Space the bars our horizontally using the second i argument.
+Here we space the bars horizontally using the second i argument.
 The i argument is the index of each bar in the selection as the code iterates through.
 For our four rectangles, **i** here will be 0, 1, 2, and 3, giving us **x** positions of **0, 25, 50, and 75**.

-You notice here a second argument is provided to our anonymous function (**i**).
-This represets the index location of the data value referred to in the **d** argument.

 #### Setting the height attribute